cyberark/conjur-quickstart/README.md

 This repository guides you through a sample installation of Conjur Open Source using Docker Compose.

+__THIS REPO IS INTENDED ONLY FOR DEMO PURPOSES AND SHOULD NOT BE USED FOR CREATING PRODUCTION INSTANCES OF CONJUR OSS__

 - [Certification level](#certification-level)
 - [Requirements](#requirements)
 - [Usage instructions](#usage-instructions)